cmccarthy15/Wellness-React-Props/README.md

 Look out for `TODO`s in comments.
 Use the Core Deliverables listed below to guide you and find the `TODO`s if you're feeling stuck.

+IMPORTANT NOTE: This project uses the `styled-components` library for the styling of the `WellnessItem` component.
+You *do not* need to be concerned with `HoldCSSDeck` or `PieCSSDeck` for the core deliverables.
+They are essentially custom components defined for you.

 ![alt text][core_image]

 [core_image]: ./public/WellnessCore.gif "Core Deliverables"